We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Personally, Norwex Microfibers would leave my wallet feeling a little lean for something that should perform the same as an E-Cloth product.
 By all respects, an E-Cloth General Purpose Cloth measures up to Norwex in its manufacturing of finer (more absorbent) microfibers and its seal of approval from a trusted food safety test lab.

-At the end of the day, the choice is based on your budget and your personal preferences for what household cleaners you are happier using on a day-to-day basis.
+At the end of the day, you should base your choice on your budget and your personal preferences.

 You can check out both brands and read hundreds of additional reviews on Amazon at the links below: